Free GO Library for Manipulating Audio File Formats

 Create Audio Sine Wave via Free GO API

 GoAudio allows GO developers to create audio sine waves from their own Go applications.
 In order to generate this, you can call math.Sin(x) method of the API and pass x as radians.
 To get the sine wave out of this method, you need to iterate over a range.

 Generate Sound using via Open-Source GO API

-The API allows the developers to generate sounds direclty from your go application.
-First of all you need to setup sample rates and duration.
+The API allows the developers to generate sounds directly from your go application.
+First of all, you need to setup sample rates and duration.
 A sample rate tells you how many samples per second are used to encode your sound.
-After that you need to set the frequency of the sound, you can use a frequency of 440HZ as pitch standard.
+After that you need to set the frequency of the sound, you can use a frequency of 440HZ as the pitch standard.

 Change Amplitude of Wave file via GO

-The API allows the developers to change amplitude of wave files In order to change the amplitude you define input file, output file and factor by which we scale the amplitude.
-Next you can parse these values, and read the audio data from the input file and change raw audio data type of Sample = float64 to change to amplitude of the audio file.
+The API allows the developers to change the amplitude of wave files In order to change the amplitude you define the input file, output file, and factor by which we scale the amplitude.
+Next, you can parse these values, read the audio data from the input file and change the raw audio data type of Sample = float64 to change to the amplitude of the audio file.